eigenlambda123/ErgoLogix/README.md

 Next steps (recommended)
 ------------------------
  1. Acceptance / UI tests: add a smoke test and browser-based UI tests to verify the interactive flows in CI.
  2. Optional: add PCA/UMAP projection for improved map layout (requires `numpy` + `scikit-learn` or `umap-learn`).
-3. Optional: integrate dense embeddings (Ollama or hosted provider) for higher-quality semantic search and store float vectors in the cache for reranking.
-4. Polish: pin any remaining dependencies, add release notes, and consider a small tutorial notebook or demo script.
+ 3. Polish: pin any remaining dependencies, add release notes, and consider a small tutorial notebook or demo script.

 If you want, I can implement any of the next steps — tell me which and I'll start.